3 Things I’m Glad I Learned Before Marriage

 This truth has become more popular in recent years but is still incredibly important nonetheless.
 It showed up in blogs, books, conversations and sermons during my season of singleness and proved to be a necessary lesson in my life.

 We had a rough start to our marriage.
-I was working the morning shift and he was working the evening shift.
-For the first couple months we were ships in the night.
-There was lots of crying paired with resentment on my part.
-It was intensified by the birth control I was on at the time.
-I remember one night just feeling so angry I could barely think straight.
+Working opposite shifts at work made it hard to connect.
+We were ships in the night.
+There was lots of crying paired with resentment on my part which was intensified by the birth control I was on at the time.
+One night, anger consumed me; I could barely think straight.
 I was reminded of the words I heard before we married.
 Women would say to me “There will be times when your feelings aren’t there.
 This is when you need to remember love is a choice.”
 When I said “I do” I declared to the world that I would choose Jim over and over again until I die.
 I’d choose him over other men, I’d choose him over family and friends and I’d choose him over my feelings.
 Feelings flee so quickly (for example, I was fine the next day).
 To allow them to dictate my love for my Husband is fatal.
-Love is an action.
-It’s a choice.
+Love is an action; It’s a choice.

 “To allow feelings to dictate my love for my Husband is fatal.”